csexton/districttaco.com/_posts/2010-08-27-district-taco-loves-facebook.markdown

 title: District Taco Loves Facebook
 ---

-We just launched our Free Tacos for the Day contest askign people to follow us on Twitter.
+We just launched our Free Tacos for the Day contest asking people to follow us on Twitter.
 Being big fans of Facebook, we didn't want to exclude our friends on there!
-So we are modifiying the contest to include Facebook friends.
+So we are modifying the contest to include Facebook friends.

 **If we reach 10,000 followers/friends, District Taco will set up a cart and serve FREE tacos that day**